waleedayoub/data-engineering-zoomcamp/scratch_notes.md

 ## Seeds:
 - These are best described as the raw data (in CSV format)
+  - Often, these are dimension tables that update less often
 - Allows you to operate on raw csv files (vs data in a dwh)

 - The directory structure of a dbt project looks like this:
 ```
 - analyses        :
-- macros      :
+- macros          : includes a macro_properties.yml
 - models          :
-  - staging   : models used to stage data
+  - staging       : models used to stage data, should have a schema.yml
-  - core      : models used to serve data to BI
+  - core          : models used to serve data to BI, should have a schema.yml
 - seeds           :
 - snapshots       :
 - tests           :
+- dbt_project.yml :
+- packages.yml    :
 ```

+## Important files in a project:
+dbt_project.yml